lwjglgamedev/lwjglbook-bookcontents-leg/chapter04/chapter4.md

 }
 ```

-Now we can use or shaders in order to display a triangle.
+Now we can use our shaders in order to display a triangle.
 We will do this in the `init` method of our `Renderer` class.
 First of all, we create the shader program:

 ```java
 public void init() throws Exception {